 In this course, you’ll learn:

-- How analysts fit into the overall mission of the CIA
+- How analysts fit into the overall mission of protecting the country’s national security

 - What analysts do from day to day and throughout a career